adrastia-oracle/adrastia-docs/pages/deployments/evmos.md

   - Primary: 0x76560102714FDDff1AC8b53e138A220B44873F29
   - Secondary: 0x5496461D526A5957d2e04909F039370Ecb198F89

-### Legacy: Aggregated Oracle (WEVMOS)
+### Deprecated: Aggregated Oracle (WEVMOS)

 {% callout %}
-Legacy: This oracle is near its end-of-life.
-Please use the newer version listed above.
+Deprecated: This oracle is no longer maintained.
+It has been replaced by a newer version.
 {% /callout %}

 Configured to provide high precision prices for assets denominated in WEVMOS.